Tillered Docs

 If you receive a service limit error:

-1. Check your license: arctic license show
+1. Check your license: arctic license status

 2. Delete unused services or upgrade your license